 That said, folks report the build quality of the Roof is great.
 The moving parts, of which there are surprisingly few, are constructed and screwed together well.
 We’ve heard reports of paint chipping easily, but they seem to be pretty isolated so generally, word is that it’s well built and finished.

-We recommend SportsBikeShop (UK) for competitive prices, free delivery, 365 day returns backed by outstanding reviews.
-Or if you're happy to buy from Germany, Motoin are a quality operation with decent Euro prices and great review scores.
-Or you can click through to the Roof helmets pages at Amazon if you prefer to buy from there.
+You'll find a good range at these stores (both recommended for excellent customer service and compeitive prices).
+First up is SportsBikeShop (UK) who offer free delivery and 365 day (free!) returns.
+Or if you're happy to buy from Germany, Motoin are a quality operation with decent Euro prices and great review scores too.
 Please see here for more info on our recommended stores or click the links to go straight to their Roof helmets pages.

 Noise.
 Flip up helmets do have more nooks and crannies and are generally less aerodynamic than full-face helmets.
 Which means they tend to be noisier because there’s more stuff sticking into the wind for it to catch on and buffet.
 The Boxer is pretty well noise-insulated for a flip up helmet, but noisier than most full faced helmets.
 So probably OK for bimbling around in but if you’re riding at higher speeds or for longer durations, bung in the plugs and you should be alright.